section-engineering-education/engineering-education/content/articles/why-you-should-use-wakanda/index.md

 ### Introduction
-[Wakanda](https://wakanda.github.io/) is an open-source platform which allows the user to easily and quickly create applications that can be utilized as mobile applications and web application using JavaScript.
-This definition is sweet enough to catch interest but is obvious that developers don’t fall for this line.
+[Wakanda](https://wakanda.github.io/) is an open-source platform which allows the user to easily and quickly create applications that can be utilized as mobile applications and web application using JavaScript. let us look at some cool features of wakanda JavaScript framework framework
 Wakanda is supported on Microsoft windows, cloud-ready on back-end and Linux.

 ### Features of Wakanda JavaScript Framework